KarolGrzesiak/CourseApp/README.md

 # CourseApp
 Social-media type web application which allows for easy and fast way to make or take an exam.
-Builded using Angular 6 and ASP.NET Core.
+Built using Angular 6 and ASP.NET Core.
 SPA with REST API.

 [Quick presentation of some core functionalities](https://youtu.be/gCflN5x4etM)